meitiandouzai/STAT-628-Model3/README.md

 - **Filtered_Airport_US_Unique.csv**: Contains airports with their latitude and longitude.
 - **Airport_with_Nearest_Station.csv**: Contains airport latitude and longitude along with the nearest weather station and its distance..
 - **failed_downloads.csv**: Contains airports where the initial data download failed.
-- **Falied_Airport_with_Nearest_Station.csv**: Contains faildownload airport latitude and longitude along with the distances to the three nearest weather stations..
+- **Falied_Airport_with_Nearest_Station.csv**: Contains faildownload airport latitude and longitude along with the distances to the three nearest weather stations.
+- **final_data.csv**: Contains final data to fit the models.

 ### 3. Image
 - Contains various images and plots generated during the data analysis and modeling stages.